 - GATES High School opened to students in 1978.

-Jim Ross, Executive Director
+Jim Ross, Former Executive Director

 Jim Ross became the Executive Director of the Franklin Pierce Foundation in 2010.
 With his retirement from teaching in that year, 54 years of the Ross family teaching in the Franklin Pierce School District ended.
 Brother Bob was a teacher and coach at Franklin Pierce High School from 1956 until the opening of Washington High School in 1968.
 Bob moved to the new school as head basketball coach, teacher, and eventually vocational guidance counselor.